Heat Pump Rebates in Saskatchewan

 What heat pump rebates are available in Saskatchewan?

-Saskatchewan homeowners may qualify for up to $58,000 in combined federal and provincial grants.
-Programs include SaskEnergy Residential Equipment Rebate, plus federal programs like Canada Greener Homes Loan.
+Saskatchewan homeowners may qualify for up to $3,000 in combined federal and provincial rebates.
+Programs include SaskEnergy Residential Equipment Rebate.
+The federal OHPA program offers up to $15,000 for homes switching from oil or propane.

 Do heat pumps work in Saskatchewan's climate?